TeamBEng1/TeamBEng1.github.io/README.md

 - Make sure sitemap has links to all pages
 - update download links with files once they're done
 - Gantt chart updates
-- add more risks to risk assessment (unrelated to site just needs doing)